Muscle Gain 101: What to Know to Make Muscles Grow

 If done properly, cardio can influence, but won’t destroy, your muscle gains.
 Nutrition and rest are key to combining strength training and cardio.

 One thing that can really make you lose muscle… is not eating right!

 Loading your muscles without refueling them is just going to put stress on your body without visible results.
 Consider the following basics of a muscle building diet:

 - Protein is the building block for your muscles.
 How much protein you eat in total throughout the day matters more than what you eat directly after the workout.
-Learn more about the right macronutrient distribution for you goal (how much protein, carbs, and fat to eat) with a food tracking app like Balance.
-Keep in mind: The body can only absorb about 20 g of protein per meal, so no need to stuff yourself at every meal!
+Keep in mind: the body can only absorb about 20 g of protein per meal, so no need to stuff yourself at every meal!